ShakH00/Aion/README.md

 5. Generate share access (links/codes) for easy viewing.
 6. Maintain version history so updates don’t overwrite the past.

+## How Aion was built?
+- We built Aion as a simple pipeline:

+1. Capture/Upload a file (image/PDF/text)

+2. Preprocess (clean up scans, handle PDFs)

+3. Extract text using OCR / PDF text extraction

+4. Store the file + extracted text + metadata in a database

+5. Index/Search so users can find documents by content + tags

+6. Serve a UI to browse libraries, view records, and share them

 # Aion (Flask)